It’s such an elusive thing.

 The Totally Wrong Place to Focus If You Want to Get Noticed

-Nearly every blogger makes this mistake when they are starting out — they’re too focused on themselves.
+Nearly every blogger makes this mistake when they start a blog — they’re too focused on themselves.

 It’s not that they only care about themselves.
 It’s just they figure that nobody else will focus on their goals, so they better do it themselves.